mapcode-foundation/mapcode-python/README.md

 ```

 An optional territory context can be provide to disambiguate the mapcode.

-A territory is require to decode this mapcode:
+For the mapcode 'D6.58' a territory context is require for successfull
+decoding:

 ```python
 print mapcode.decode('D6.58')